quabbit/quabbit.github.io/tools/bes.md

 OR, Any longstanding preferences?
 AND OR, Have you had any unique or unusual experiences with food lately?

-4. “Have you noticed any differences in your daily activities?
+4. Have you noticed any differences in your daily activities?
 IF YES, LESS DIFFICULTY or MORE DIFFICULTY
 IF MORE DIFFICULTY, ELABORATION >> COURSE & DETAILS